frederic-perez/AmE-dictionary/data/dictionary.md

 __astronomical unit__ _n_ A unit of length used in measuring astronomical distances within the solar system or other planetary system equal to the mean distance from Earth to the sun, approximately 150 million kilometers (93 million miles).
 __astute__
 __asunder__ _adv_ :four::hammer: _A world torn asunder by evil and hate._
+__at a (single) stroke__ _idiom_ All at once, with a single decisive or powerful action. _When the economy crashed, thousands of people lost their jobs, their homes, and their pensions at a single stroke._
 __at a loss__ _They sat inside the car, at a loss for what to do next._
 __at any cost__ _idiom_ Regardless of the cost involved. _He wanted to save her life at all cost._
 __at any rate__ Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas